secure-software-engineering/phasar/README.md

 If you already have installed phasar, [Use-PhASAR-as-a-library](https://github.com/secure-software-engineering/phasar/wiki/Using-Phasar-as-a-Library) may be a good start.

 Otherwise, we recommend adding PhASAR as a git submodule to your repository.
-In this case, just `add_subdirectory` the phasar submodule directory and add phasar's include folder to your `include_directories` within your `CMakeLists.txt`.
+In this case, just `add_subdirectory` the phasar submodule directory within your `CMakeLists.txt`.

 Assuming you have checked out phasar in `external/phasar`, the phasar-related cmake commands may look like this: